 Food scrap drop-off sites, which you might come across at your local farmers market, generally accept fruit and vegetable scraps, dead house plants, garden trimmings, and even egg shells and moldy bread.
 But to prevent putrid odors, most compost sites won’t accept meat scraps or cheese.

 Worm bins are also an option in your home–if you’re not too squeamish.
 A pound of worms can eat about a half a pound of food scraps a day, says Dan Tainow, education director at the Lower East Side Ecology Center.

 Damp newspaper and a dash of soil make a happy home for worms, says Luke Halligan, a compost workshop instructor for the NYC Compost Project in Brooklyn at the the Brooklyn Botanic Garden.
 And kids seem to love that the resulting compost is literally worm poop, too.

-- The NYC Compost Project in Manhattan at the Lower East Side Ecology Center sells indoor worm bins with a pound of worms for $55.
-Or, if you want to craft your own worm environment, they sell a pound of worms for $22.
+The Lower East Side Ecology Center sells indoor worm bins with a pound of worms, and if you want to craft your own worm environment, they sell worms by the pound.
 Call (212) 477-4022 to order.

 Nyc.gov has incredibly detailed instructions on how to set up and maintain a worm bin, which is actually way easier and less gross than you might imagine.
 They also offer composting classes and a master composter certification.